ericauv/ericauv-landing/src/projects/ericauv.md

         <strong>Host videos with S3 + Cloudfront</strong> Originally, I hosted the videos for this site on the same server as the site, but found that the videos loaded too slowly.
 I tried using vimeo to host the videos, however in order to customize the player I would need to sign up for a paid plan.
 Finally, I decided upon using an S3 bucket to host my videos and used Cloudfront to distribute them.
 The videos now load super fast and for the a great deal more than the amount of traffic I anticipate for this site, the hosting + distribution will be free.
       </li>
       <li>
-        <strong>Test on different devices.</strong>Originally, I (wrongly) assumed that Chrome's device view would be sufficient to ensure that the site design would work on different devices.
-However, I quickly found out after seeing the site on mobile that this was not the case.
+        <strong>Test on different devices.</strong>I realized that using Chrome's "device view" does not ensure that the site will work as designed on different devices.
 In order to design for both mobile and desktop use, I accessed my development server on different browsers on desktop as well as on my mobile phone.
-It was crucial to view the site on my phone -- while Chrome's device view tool will mimic the screen size of mobile devices, it does not emulate the devices themseleves.
-I found and fixed many bugs that appeared while viewing the site on a mobile device.
+It was crucial actually test the site on my phone because even though Chrome's "device view" tool will mimic the screen size of mobile devices, it does not emulate the devices themseleves.
+Many bugs were found and fixed by viewing the site on a mobile device.
       </li>
     </ul>
   </div>